Shubhra-1/AT4PM/Challenges.md

 There are several challenges encountered by motor impaired students.
-These challenges are classified into into input and documentation challenges.
+These challenges are classified into input and documentation challenges.
 These are explained below:

-# Input Challenges
+# Input Challenges:
+These consist of challenges that occur during the input of data into the computer.
+There are four major input challenges faced by motor disabled:

 ## Accessible Environment:
 It concerns the accessibility due to lack of proper positioning of facilities.
 Accessible environment can be further divided into:

 ### i) Power switches (CH01)
+It refers to the inaccessible power switches for motor impared students.
 ### ii) Keyboards (CH02)
+This challenge is about the lack of proper positioning of the keyboards.
 ### iii) Monitors (CH03)
+This challenge is about the lack of proper positioning of the Monitors.

 ## Fine motor control:
 It includes challenges requiring minor adjustments in existing input devices for the motor disabled person with reduced function in a finger, an arm, etc. It includes the following: